gokulsreekumar/gokulsreekumar/README.md

 🌱 I’m Gokul, a Computer Science Engineering student at National Institue of Technology Calicut (Bachelor of Technology).

 🔭 What do I do?
-Web/App Dev, ML, AI, Problem Solving, Competetive Coding and most other computer science stuff.
-Check out out my repos and resume to know more.
+Web/App Dev, I work on backend and database systems, making ML and AI models, the general problem solving and most of the computer science stuff(like Crypto, computer architecture etc).
+Check out my repos and resume to know more about the projects I have worked on.

 🌟 Last Summer I spent my time at Goldman Sachs as an Intern.